University Reader in Comparative Biomechanics

-Walter Federle is interested in taking PhD students.
+Walter Federle is accepting applications for PhD students.

 I am interested in how animals work, and what physical factors play an important role for their biology and interactions with other organisms.
 Our current focus is on the functional morphology and biomechanics of insects, on surface attachment mechanisms in animals, and insect-plant interactions.